Shinkei/foodReviewer/README.md

 ### Bonus Point:

-- Your code is well documented.
 - Your app has server side rendering
-- Your UI components have usable animations.
 - Your app is deployed (you may use something like [Now](https://zeit.co/now))

 Good luck, and have fun!